artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/software-development-process.markdown

 ### Code review -- pull requests

 The idea is to force the team to check the new changes in the code and helps catch the bugs, bad quality code, teach everybody, make code less redundant.
-THe code review is a very important process which in my opinion should be a must-to-have thing.
+The code review is a very important process which in my opinion should be a must-to-have thing.

 However it leads to a blame war especially then there is no clear code gudlines.